 In Kamen Rider Fourze, Kengo starts out as an antisocial prick.
 By his eighteenth birthday party, hanging out with the quirky Kamen Rider Club has made him mellow out considerably—he even credits them with this transformation.
 Every other character save for Gentarou and Yuuki has gone through a similar, if quicker and less drastic, transformation.

 Kengo: "With such egotistical club members around me, it's only natural to change.
 But...being more human probably isn't so bad."

-- Twilight Sparkle in the premiere of My Little Pony: Friendship is Magic is actually made a better pony of sorts when forced to make new friends, some of whom are definitely bizarre.
+Twilight Sparkle in the premier of My Little Pony: Friendship Is Magic is actually made a better pony of sorts when forced to make new friends, some of whom are definitely bizarre.

 Given the Aesop setup of the show, and some visible Character Development, all six ponies trade this trope around with each other.